Welcome to Carnets de route

 • Try another clinic

-• If you live in Greater Montréal, call 811, option 3 to find out which clinics accept IFHPInterim Federal Health Program coverage.
+• Call 811, option 3 to find out which clinics accept IFHPInterim Federal Health Program coverage

 Finding a Doctor – The Welcome Guide – Welcome Collective